 The erotic carvings on the Khajuraho temples in India are not about sex.
 They point to the doorway of transcendence.
 The very name comes from khajur, the fruit of the date-palm which, at the time, was a symbol of sweetness and pleasure…the place where the senses met the sublime.
 The joy-spot.

 Black lesbian feminist poet, Audre Lorde, famously wrote about the power of the erotic to transform.
 When that power is suppressed, repressed, oppressed, violated, or otherwise stripped from the sacred, it is very easy to control entire groups and nations.
-We are seeing that all around us right now, in different parts of the world.

 Subscribe to The Joy-Spot